We love dedicated apps for grandparents and grandchildren for a very specific reason.

 Grandparents and grandchildren can send messages, photos, and videos or do voice or video chats without using minutes or SMS messages.

 Apart from any data charges you pay through your phone plan, WhatsApp allows you to call family members anywhere in the world for free.

 Additionally, you can create groups of up to 256 people, allowing you to send messages to your whole family at once or create smaller groups for just your closest family.

 Now It’s Your Turn

 Which of these apps for grandparents and grandchildren are you excited to try?
-Share this article with your family and pick a few apps you think can help bring you all closer!
+Share this article with your long distance family members and pick a few apps you think can help bring you all closer!